Schnoodles are "teddy bear" dogs beloved for their calm demeanor, high level of intelligence, and low-allergen coats.

 As a hybrid, schnoodles are a relatively young species of dog.
 This breed was only developed in the 1980s as people began demanding more variations of low-allergen dogs that were mixed with poodles (think: the ever-popular labradoodle and cockapoo).
 The creator of the designer dog movement, Wally Conron, has expressed regret for making the original poodle hybrid, remarking that modern breeders do not always give the poodle hybrids proper health screenings.
 It's important to ask breeders for health records of parent dogs, both to learn more about any conditions your puppy may be predisposed to and as a reference check against potential puppy mills.

-Schnoodles are not currently recognized by the American Kennel Club, which only recognizes purebred dogs.
+Schnoodles are not currently recognized by the American Kennel Club.
 While the schnoodle's parent breeds have their own National Breed Clubs that need to qualify for AKC registration, this hybrid does not.
 Today, schnoodles remain a popular dog, but it's vital that potential owners do their research and purchase responsibly.

 - Schnoodle owners are familiar with the "Schnoodle 500," an affectionate name given for the distinct moment when schnoodles sprint in a circle so quickly that their rear ends sticks up in the air.